-At Inspire Academy we have a Local Governing Body (LGB) who work closely with the Executive Principal and senior leaders at the Academy.
+At Inspire Academy we have a Local Governing Board (LGB) who work closely with the Executive and Associate Principals along with other Senior Leaders at the Academy.

 Inspire Academy is part of Victorious Academies Trust.
 You can find out more about the Trust on The Trust page.
 The Trust has delegated the role of making key decisions that affect the education and well-being of our pupils to the LGB.
 The LGB is vital to the successful running of the Academy.
-We have nine Governors forming the LGB at Inspire Academy.
+We have Governors with a wide range of skills and experience forming the LGB at Inspire Academy.

 The Governors are involved in: